Ford Falcon (XE): European Sports Pack (ESP)

-Although the car was named European Sports Pack (ESP) as Ford had dropped the GT brand due to insurance purposes the XE ESP V8 Falcons were essentially an '80s model GT Falcon.
-With the Cleveland being dropped in 1982 Ford continued the production in the 1983/1984 XE ESP with a single-toned coloured car with a 6-cylinder EFI motor which exterior paint of car looked same to the XE Ghia but the Scheel, a Gunmetal interior, remained in the XE ESP along with its gold Snowflake wheels.
-These were and are a true muscle car of the '80s which are very desirable and rare to find today.
+Although the car was named European Sports Pack (ESP) as Ford had dropped the GT brand due to insurance purposes, the XE ESP V8 Falcons were essentially an '80s model GT Falcon.
+With the Cleveland being dropped in 1982, Ford continued the production in the 1983/1984 XE ESP with a single-toned coloured car with a 6-cylinder EFI motor.
+The exterior paint of the car looked the same as the XE Ghia, but the Scheel, a Gunmetal interior, remained in the XE ESP along with its gold Snowflake wheels.

 Dick Johnson Grand Prix Edition

 The Dick Johnson Grand Prix Edition was developed as an alternative to the V8 powered Falcons before Group A regulations came into effect.
 It was powered by the same 250 cuin 6 cylinder crossflow motor but featured a carburettor with turbocharger setup.
 Only 43 examples were built for sale by the Country Dealer Teams, making these extremely rare.
 This model was intended for racing homologation but was never raced.